uturuncuayaku/SNHU-Portfolio/CS230 Operating Systems Platforms/README.md

-# A software Design recommendation document
+# A software design recommendation document

 The Gaming Room client required the deployment of an existing app to a cloud-based server, allowing concurrent users and teams to save their game states.